Chapter 7 – Faculty Grievances

 7-C (2)(a) Scheduling

 After the time elapses for the election of binding arbitration and for mediation (or the Academic Senate President has notified the Provost that mediation has not been successful), the parties will consult on a hearing date convenient for all involved and notify the chair of the Committee on Faculty Tenure and Privileges Appeals of the date agreed.
 In the absence of an agreement of the parties, or if the agreed date is not workable for the committee, the chair may decide the date of the hearing.
 The location of the hearing will be selected by the chair considering the convenience of all involved.
-If six months pass and the hearing has not been held, the chair will dismiss the case, except if the chair or the panel allows a brief extension, if needed to reschedule or complete a hearing.
+If six months pass from the date the grievance was filed and the hearing has not been held, the chair will dismiss the case, except if the chair or the panel allows a brief extension, if needed to reschedule or complete a hearing.
 However, in grievances filed under Chapter 6, the hearing will be held within 30 days, unless in accordance with government regulations the chair authorizes an extension of time for good cause and with written notice to all parties of the delay and the reason for the delay.

 7-C (2)(b) Selecting Panel Members and Chair